danieljayB/MITM_image_extraction/README.md

 <h2> foreword </h2>

 Tested on the Raspberry Pi "Rasbian" image.
 Due to the nature of this program continously writing new image files, I have formatted the code to write to an external HDD connected to the Raspberry Pi.
+This reduces the write cycles to the main SD card.

 Execute from the script : ```.
 MITM-image-extraction.sh``` to prevent running script in the child shell.